Pick a Matrix

 Use our interactive tool below to find out how the most well-known public banks, including Multilateral Development Banks such as the World Bank, are mainstreaming climate change into their work.

 Our detailed methodology for assessing Paris Agreement alignment at public banks shows that no Multilateral Development Bank or Bilateral Development Bank is yet on track to a climate safe world.
-Each bank should look to adopt the best practice from its peers.
+Each bank should look to adopt best practices from its peers.
 Fossil fuel exclusions are a clear priority, as are greenhouse gas accounting, transparency and the integration of climate in transport, energy, water and urban strategies.

 The counter-cyclical role of public banks – the ability to provide lending in the event of economic shocks – means they have the power to shape the course of the recovery from the current economic crisis.